gerasy1987/Awesome-CV/README.md

 ## <a name="credit2">Repo Credit

-You are free to take my `.tex` file and modify it to create your own resume.
-Please don't use my resume for anything else without my permission, though!
+If you want to take this `.tex` file and modify it to create your own resume you can access it at the original repository made by [`#posquit0` on Freenode](irc://irc.freenode.net/posquit0) at [posquit0 Awesome-CV page](https://github.com/posquit0/Awesome-CV)

-If you have any questions, feel free to join me at [`#posquit0` on Freenode](irc://irc.freenode.net/posquit0) and ask away.
-Click [here](https://kiwiirc.com/client/irc.freenode.net/posquit0) to connect.

 Good luck!